tzickel/jr/README.md

 1. A higher level API for understanding the different commands responses
 2. Sentinal support
-3. Implementing high-level constructs such as distributed locks on top of redis
+3. SSL connections
-4. SSL connections
+4. Implementing high-level constructs such as distributed locks on top of redis (Not in the scope of this project)

 ## Roadmap
 - [ ] API Finalization
 - [ ] Choose license
-- [ ] Remove all TODO in code
+- [ ] Resolve all TODO in code
 - [ ] More test coverage and test out network I/O failure and concurrency

 ## Installing